hexters/ladmin/readme.md

 ## Installation

-Before using this package you must already have a login page or route login `route('login')` for your members, you can use [laravel/breeze](https://github.com/laravel/breeze) or [larave/ui](https://github.com/laravel/ui) or [laravel jetstream](https://jetstream.laravel.com/1.x/introduction.html).
+Before using this package you must already have a login page or route login `route('login')` for your members, you can use [laravel/breeze](https://github.com/laravel/breeze), [larave/ui](https://github.com/laravel/ui) or [laravel jetstream](https://jetstream.laravel.com/1.x/introduction.html).

 You can install this package via composer:
 ```